briandowns/super-hacker/README.md

   <a href="https://github.com/briandowns/super-hacker/releases"><img src="https://img.shields.io/badge/version-0.1.0-green.svg?" alt="Version"></a>
 </p>

-SuperHacker is a CLI application that will output beautifully written code to your terminal allowing you to astound your friends and family.
+super-hacker is a CLI application that will output beautifully written code to your terminal allowing you to astound your friends and family.
 By default, the output buffer is set to 3 but is overridable.
+To quit, press `esc` or `ctrl-c`.

 ## Example